 As the SBA works on building the application platform, it would be in your best interest to reference the SVOG Eligibility Requirements and register for a DUNS number so you can then register in the System for Award Management (SAM.gov).
 Also, gather documents that demonstrate your number of employees and monthly revenues so you can calculate the average number of qualifying employees you had over the prior 12 months.
-Lastly, determine the extent of gross earned revenue loss you experienced between 2019 and 2020.
+Next, determine the amount of gross revenue loss you suffered between 2019 and 2020 to see if you qualify for one of the priority periods.
+Lastly, calculate the extent of gross earned revenue loss you experienced between 2019 and 2020 to see if you qualify for the non-priority period.
 This and additional information such as floor plans, contract copies and other evidence will be needed to apply for an SVOG and can be found in the SVOG Preliminary Application Checklist (this is a preliminary list and not all-inclusive).